ahoereth/gazeprediction/03/report.md

 Background subtraction is a common task in computer vision.
 It is important for several tasks, for example surveillance monitoring, motion detection, or image segmentation.
 In surveillance applications it could provide means to skip through parts where the scene is not changing, in motion detection it can provide real time feedback when something is moving through the image.

-For many applications however it is only necessary to subtract the background such that the foreground can be used for further processing steps: after detecting humans it might follow to identify them, after segmenting a scene into its different actors the semantic meaning could be inferred.
+For many applications however, it is only necessary to subtract the background such that the foreground can be used for further processing steps: after detecting humans it might follow to identify them, after segmenting a scene into its different actors the semantic meaning could be inferred.
 Essentially removing the background allows to focus on a specific task.

 ## Mixture of Gaussians

 One common method for performing background subtraction is to calculate a mask which labels each pixel of an input image as being either foreground ($1$) or background ($0$). @stauffer99 proposed a novel method which uses a mixture of Gaussians as a model to estimate the probability of a pixel being part of the foreground or background.
 Before, especially in @wren97, only single Gaussians have been used.

 In @stauffer99 three to five Gaussians are used (depending on available computational power) to model whether a pixel belongs to the foreground or background.
 In general this could be done with algorithms like Expectation Maximization (EM), but since that algorithm is costly @stauffer99 resorted to a variant of K-means.
 They match pixels to the appropriate distributions and re-estimate the distributions parameters.
-Then the distributions are sorted by their weights divided by their variance ($\omega/\sigma$), such that the background distributions are heuristically first [@stauffer99, p.
+Then the distributions are sorted by their weights divided by their variance ($\omega/\sigma$), such that the background distributions are first [@stauffer99, p.
 4].
 Then the first few distributions are declared as the background (depending on how many distributions are involved, this is a fixed parameter) and all pixels belonging to them can be masked as such.

 # Improving Background Subtraction